ArtyVinci/Artvinci-backend/README.md

 ## 🧪 Testing the MongoDB Connection

-You can test the connection using the Django shell:
+You can verify the connection using the Django shell:

 ```bash
 python manage.py shell